Riverside Community College Logo

 RCCD's Online Teaching Certification Requirements

-In May 2021, RCCD's Academic Senate approved new requirements for current and new faculty who wish to teach online and hybrid courses.
+RCCD's Academic Senate approved (May 2021) new requirements for previously certified and new faculty who wish to teach online and hybrid courses.

 Overview of Certification Options